-There are a number of second-line migraine treatments (Table 11).
-The antiseizure medication gabapentin has been demonstrated to be useful in migraine and tension headache prophylaxis.
-In a large study on migraine, doses averaged approximately 2,400 mg per day, but lower doses are usually prescribed.
-Some patients do well with very low doses (200 or 300 mg per day).
+There are a number of second-line migraine treatments.
+The anti-seizure medication gabapentin has been demonstrated to be mildly useful in migraine and tension headache prophylaxis.
+In a large study on migraine, doses averaged approximately 2,400 mg per day, but lower doses are usually prescribed.5 Some patients do well with very low doses (200 or 300 mg per day).
 Sedation and dizziness may be a problem; however, gabapentin does not appear to cause end-organ damage, and weight gain is relatively minimal.
 Gabapentin can be used as an adjunct to other first-line preventive medications.
 Pregabalin (Lyrica) has a similar mechanism of action to gabapentin.
-Pregabalin is fairly safe, but sedation and weight gain often occur.
+Lyrica is fairly safe, but sedation and weight gain often occur.

-A safe, nonaddicting muscle relaxant, tizanidine, is useful for migraine and chronic daily headache.
+A safe, non-addicting muscle relaxant, tizanidine is useful for migraine and chronic daily headache.
 Tizanidine may be used on an as-needed basis for milder headaches, or for neck or back pain.
-Cyclobenzaprine (10 mg) is helpful for sleeping, and it helps some patients with migraine and chronic daily headache.
+Cyclobenzaprine (10 mg) is helpful for sleeping, and helps some with migraine and chronic daily headache.

-There have been a number of studies on using angiotensin receptor blockers (ARB) and angiotensin-converting enzyme inhibitors (ACEIs) for the prevention of migraine.
+There have been a number of studies on the efficacy of using angiotensin receptor blockers (ARBs) and the angiotensin-converting enzyme inhibitors (ACEs) for the prevention of migraine.
 ARBs are preferred because of minimal side effects.
-Examples include losartan (Cozaar), olmesartan (Benicar), and candesartan (Atacand).
+Examples include losartan (Cozaar) and candesartan (Atacand).
 These may be useful for the patient with hypertension and migraine.
 Side effects include dizziness, among others, but they are usually well tolerated, with no sedation or weight gain.